uree/radovan/README.md

 This will start the api at port 9003 and the interface at port 9090.

-To be able to search [aaaaarg](https://aaaaarg.fail/), you need to enter your own account info in api/app/app.py.
+To be able to search [aaaaarg](https://aaaaarg.fail/), create a file called keys.py in api/app/ and save your login info as yarr_user and yarr_pass.
 To be able to search [oadoi/unpaywall](https://api.unpaywall.org/v2/), you need to enter your email address in api/app/radovan_core_flexi.py.